kallaspriit/XV_Lidar_Controller/libraries/TimerOne/README.md

 Open Source License

-TimerThree is free software.
+TimerOne is free software.
 You can redistribute it and/or modify it under the terms of Creative Commons Attribution 3.0 United States License.
 To view a copy of this license, visit